MikeG621/YOGEME/Readme.txt

  - (All) Test menu item moved under Tools, changed to &Test (suggestion per Issue #20)
  - (All) The MissionVerify path setting will now revert to default if it's missing
  - (XWA) Added [Objects] ObjectProfile_fg_# hook support
+ - (XWA) Backdrop dialog now saves the images in memory to make opening the dialog repeatedly much faster

 v1.8, 04 Oct 2020
  - (All) Fixed an exception due to incomplete CraftDataManager creation that would occur when platform not detected [Issue #37]